-WRAPUP 1-China stocks tumble despite central bank's move to support economy
+WRAPUP 2-China shares tumble despite central bank's move to aid economy

-SHANGHAI, Oct 8 (Reuters) - China’s stocks fell sharply on Monday despite Beijing’s weekend announcement that it will slash the level of cash that banks must hold as reserves, a sign of underlying investor anxiety over a heated Sino-U.S. trade war.
+SHANGHAI, Oct 8 (Reuters) - China stocks tumbled when the market reopened on Monday after a long holiday, despite Beijing’s weekend move to slash the level of cash banks must hold as reserves, underscoring growing investor anxiety about the escalating Sino-U.S. trade war.

-The yuan was also down, after the central bank set the reference rate at its weakest level against the dollar since May 11, 2017, and analysts expect the currency’s weakening trend to continue.
+The yuan was also down, as expectations of more easing measures by China, plus surging U.S. bond yields, exert downward pressure on the Chinese currency.

+Beijing has stepped up liquidity support across the financial system this year as policymakers have focused on calming fears of capital outflows and sought to soothe battered markets even as anxiety grows that the trade war with the United States could deal a damaging blow to the broader economy.

 Monday was the first chance for mainland investors to react to the escalating trade tensions and a sell-off in Hong Kong markets last week after a week-long holiday on the mainland to celebrate National Day.